Ravenholdt/quotes/Readme.md

-# Quetes
+# Quotes

-This is an implementation of Elo to rate qutoes, it was made as an inside joke but can be reused my anyone.
+This is an implementation of Elo to rate quotes, it was made as an inside joke but can be reused my anyone.

 The [Elo rating system](https://en.wikipedia.org/wiki/Elo_rating_system) was used to rank the images.